US - ENSearch

 Top tips for managers to virtually onboard new hires

 An effective onboarding process can improve a company’s brand in the market and the overall candidate experience.
-A study by Talentlyft found that approximately 20% of employee turnover happens within the first 45 days and research conducted by our parent company Allegis Group found that a quality onboarding experience can help speed up time to productivity.
+A study by Talentlyft found that approximately 20% of employee turnover happens within the first 45 days.
 The first few weeks of employment are critically important when hiring and the cost of attrition can be high, so planning and executing an effective onboarding process should be an integral part of the recruitment strategy for any company.
 It could also positively contribute towards an increase in employee engagement, productivity and retention in the long run.

 The recent global pandemic has forced organisations to pivot quickly and digitise their entire onboarding process so we have complied a list of important factors companies might want to consider as they look to onboard new employee(s) virtually.